ProfVenividivici/Amazon_Product_Review_Project/README.md

 ### 6. Which products have the highest number of reviews?

-The Rating Coun Column was sorted.
+The Rating Column from the main table is sorted.
 It was also arranged in descending order.
 The top entry is as shown in the image below.

 <img src="Product With Highest Number of Reviews.png" />